The pool coping is the horizontal capstone that sits at the top edge of the pool.

 - Cracks in the caulking throughout the decking

-- Deck rising higher compared to the level on the top of the pool
+- The deck is rising higher compared to the level on the top of the pool

 Pool coping provides a safe entry and exit for swimmers while avoiding the chances of slippage.